LoyolaChicagoBooks/introcs-csharp/rst/stringindexing.rst

 ==================================

-Strings are composed of characters, but be careful of the different kinds of quotes, single for individual characters, double for strings of 0 or more characters:
+Strings are composed of characters, but be careful of the different kinds of quotes: single for individual characters, double for strings of 0 or more characters.
+For example,
 'u' (single quotes) is a char type literal, while "u" is a string literal, referencing a string object.
-While "you" is a legal string literal, 'you' generates a compiler error (too many characters - only one allowed).
+While "you" is a legal string literal, 'you' generates a compiler error (too many characters - only *one* allowed).

-Many of the operations on strings depend upon counting positions of characters in the string.
+Many of the operations on strings depend upon referring to the positions of characters in the string.
 In C#, positions are counted *starting at 0*, not 1.
 The indices of the characters in the string "coding" are labeled:

 +-------------+-----+-----+-----+-----+-----+-----+